-I believe anyone can change the way they eat and make adjustments that provide healing.
-Often your body sends you sacred messages that your food plan needs to change, perhaps binges, breakouts, or bloating are plaguing you.
-I have a “food first” philosophy and passionately believe that the truth is that food is the small hinge that swings the biggest doors when it comes to your health.
+I believe anyone can change the way they eat, making adjustments that provide healing.
+Often your body sends you sacred messages that your food plan needs to change.
+Perhaps binges, breakouts, or bloating are plaguing you.
+I have a “food first” philosophy and passionately believe that food is the small hinge that swings the biggest doors when it comes to your health.

 Here’s what a typical day looks like on my food plan.
 I like to keep my routine as regular as possible, so that there’s time for the love and grace to seep in.
 My day begins at 6 a.m. and ends at 10 p.m., and I pay attention natural rhythms like my circadian clock and Ayurvedic dosha tendencies (I’m pitta-kapha).

 I start my day with a steamy mug of green tea.
 My current favorite is genmaicha, a combination of green tea and brown rice.
 I steep organic loose tea for 4 minutes and then add a fresh squeeze of Meyer lemon.
 Occasionally, I’ll whip up matcha tea, but most days that feels way too high maintenance.
 I encourage my patients to replace their coffee with tea to decrease the amount of caffeine they are drinking, which can make you feel stressed or disrupt your sleep if you metabolize caffeine slowly like I do (along with 51% of Americans).